The Most Controversial Episode Of

-I was a latecomer to The Sopranos, David Chase’s seminal show largely credited with launching the “Golden Age” of prestige television.
+I was a latecomer to The Sopranos, David Chase’s seminal HBO show largely credited with launching the “Golden Age” of prestige television.
 The story of Tony Soprano (James Gandolfini) and his Family (both literal and figurative) has become so ubiquitous to our culture that it feels both banal and daunting to first-time viewers.
+(Tip: HBO is offering the pilot for free in honor of the show’s 20th anniversary – it premiered January 10, 1999 – so it’s a good time to get started.)

 Advertisement